hlibkholod20/Space-Shooter/README.md

-# Space-Shooter
-first try in creation of video game using tga training API and C++/glsl
+# Template for the Assignments of the Echtzeit-Computergrafik Praktikum
+- CMake Project for the Assignments
+- Trainings Graphics API (TGA)
+- Framework and utility functions